Debt Snowball vs Avalanche Method — Which Is Better, Mathematically and Practically

 The math: how much avalanche actually saves

-The interest savings depend on the specific mix of debts and the extra payment capacity, but a representative scenario:
+The interest savings depend on the specific mix of debts and the extra payment capacity, but a representative scenario shows the pattern.

 In this specific example (where snowball and avalanche order happen to align), the difference is small — about $130.
 In scenarios where the smallest debt has a low interest rate and a larger debt has a much higher rate, the difference can be $500 to $2,000+ over the payoff timeline.